Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Results

-In Fig.~\ref{fig:BFS}, we plot the BFSs (possible wavenumber for zero-energy eigenvalue) for several choices of Zeeman potentials $V= \frac{1}{2}g \, \mu_B\, B$.
-For Zeeman potentials slightly larger than $\Delta_0$ in Figs.~\ref{fig:BFS}(a) and (b), the quasiparticle states at zero energy appear around $\bm{k}=(k_x, k_y)=(\pm k_F, 0)$.
-The size of the BFSs increases with the increase of $V$ as shown in Figs.~\ref{fig:BFS}(c) and (d).
-The results show that the quasiparticle states are absent around $\bm{k}=(0, \pm k_F)$.
-The original Fermi surface in the normal state, given approximately by $k_x^2+k_y^2=k_F^2$, has a circular shape and is isotropic in momentum space.
-However, the BFSs in Figs.~\ref{fig:BFS} is anisotropic in momentum space, which is a source of the anisotropy in the thermoelectric effect.
 In Fig.~\ref{fig:BFS}, the strength of the Rashba SOI is fixed at $\lambda k_F = 2 \Delta_0$.
 Changing the amplitude of $\lambda$ shifts the place of the BFSs only slightly in momentum space.
 We choose $\lambda k_F = 2 \Delta_0$ throughout this paper because the characteristic features of the BFSs shown in Fig.~\ref{fig:BFS} are insensitive to the choice of $\lambda$.
+A role of SOI in the formation of BFSs are discussed in Appendix~\ref{AppB}.

 In Fig.~\ref{fig:dos}, we present the DOS in the presence of the BFSs for several Zeeman potentials.
 The DOS at zero energy remains a finite value for all the Zeeman potentials.
 At $V=0$, the DOS has two coherence peaks at $E=\pm \Delta$.
-Zeeman potentials shift these peaks depending on spin of an electron, which explains a peak around $E/\Delta_0 = 2$ in Fig.~\ref{fig:dos}.
+Zeeman potentials shift these peaks depending on spin of an electron, which explains multiple peaks in $E/\Delta_0 = 2$ in Fig.~\ref{fig:dos}.
 As Zeeman potentials increase, the width of a plateau near zero energy increases.
 This makes a superconducting phase with the BFSs unstable thermodynamically.
 To gain the condensation energy, the gapped energy spectra in DOS are necessary.
-The BFSs in the two-dimensional superconducting startes is stabilized by the superconducting condensate in the parent superconductor.
+The two-dimensional superconducting states with the BFSs are stabilized by the superconducting condensate in the parent superconductor.